CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

      Momentum will flux into the domain do the difference between the top boundary velocity and the interior velocity, and the prescribed viscosity.

 4. `FluxBoundaryCondition` _directly_ prescribes the flux of a quantity across a boundary rather than calculating it given a viscosity or diffusivity.
-   For example, sunlight absorbed at the ocean surface imparts a temperature flux that heats near surface fluid.
+   For example, sunlight absorbed at the ocean surface imparts a temperature flux that heats near-surface fluid.
    If you have a known diffusivity, you can express `FluxBoundaryCondition(flux)` using `GradientBoundaryCondition(-flux / diffusivity)` (aka "Neumann" boundary condition).
    But when `diffusivity` is not known or is variable (as for large eddy simulation, for example), it's convenient and more straightforward to apply `FluxBoundaryCondition`.